-For information about course pre-requisites and major restrictions, view the Fall 2013 Quarter Registration Instructions.
+For information about course pre-requisites and major restrictions, view the Spring Quarter 2015 Registration Information.

 Biology Department Waitlist Policy

 All Biology courses (except independent study, research, teaching practicum, and graduate-level courses) will be part of Western's automatic waitlist system.
-The Biology Department will not be actively managing waitlists for 100- and 200-level courses.
-This means that students who are on a waitlist will be offered seats in the order they were added to the wait list.
-However, the Biology department reserves the right to re-order the position of students on waitlists to give priority to students who have been on a course waitlist for two consecutive quarters.
+The Biology Department does not actively manage waitlists for 100-level, and most 200-level courses.
+Students who are on a waitlist will be offered seats on a “first in, first out” basis.
+Given the variability of enrollment needs across courses within our department, we reserve the right to manage course waitlists as summarized below.
+Application of this policy may change your position on the waitlist without advance notice.
+It is the student’s responsibility to check their position on a course waitlist in order to make timely registration decisions.

 First Day Attendance Policy Enforcement